 Barnard and Stair have known each other for over 30 years, exhibiting together twice before, in London in 1997 and Washington, DC in 2017.
 With different backgrounds and artistic sensibilities, they nevertheless share a common interest in the multi-faceted language of pottery.
-For this exhibition, they are re-interpreting the millennial old tradition of funerary ware as part of their belief that pottery can challenge and mediate the inevitability of death, providing metaphorical and practical containment, and solace for what philosopher Simon Critchley called ‘the last great taboo of modern society’.
+For this exhibition of 8 jars from each artist, they are re-interpreting the millennial old tradition of funerary ware as part of their belief that pottery can challenge and mediate the inevitability of death, providing metaphorical and practical containment, and solace for what philosopher Simon Critchley called ‘the last great taboo of modern society’.

 Ed Pokoj is an artist living in Richmond, Virginia.
 Ed’s work is often playful and vibrant while exploring different techniques and media ranging from illustrations for children’s literature to larger than life puppets.
 Ed chose to take on the 2020 BMAD project as an opportunity to work on a larger scale than he had worked than he had worked in before.
 The design itself, a take on the Trojan Horse, had its own specific points that Ed found particularly interesting: creating a giant sculpture that could move within the space of the Branch Museum courtyard, and to build a horse out of bamboo gathered in Richmond.
 This task to some may sound like an impossible task, but as Walt Disney once said, “It’s kind of fun to do the impossible.”